ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - Ordered: when this is false, this disables the requirement of in-order-delivery for protocols that support configurable ordering.
 When the protocol stack does not support configurable ordering, this property may be ignored.

 - Safely Replayable: when this is true, this means that the Message can be used by a transport mechanism that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.
-Also, protocols that do not protect against duplicated messages, such as directlty layered over UDP, can only be used with Messages that are Safely Replayable.
+Also, protocols that do not protect against duplicated messages, such as UDP (when used directly, without a protocol layered atop), can only be used with Messages that are Safely Replayable.
 When a transport system is permitted to replay messages, replay protection could be provided by the application.

 - Final: when this is true, this means that the sender will not send any further messages.
 The Connection need not be closed (in case the Protocol Stack supports half-close operation, like TCP).
 Any messages sent after a Final message will result in a SendError.